reframejs/reframe/readme.new.md

 and they can survive a very long time resulting a hardened rock-solid tool.

 **Robust framework** -
+All do-one-thing-do-it-well libraries work independently of each other which makes things future proof.
+For example, a new view library comes and makes React obsolete?
+That's cool and you'll be able to use this new view library since all Reframe libraries work with any view library.

+- **Collaboration**
+All do-one-thing libraries we wrote can be used independently and even within a framework other than Reframe.
+We hope that competing framework will follow the 0-LOC philosophy and we envision a future were Reframe uses the library of other 0-LOC framework authors and vice-versa.

+and we.
+So that we collaborate instead of unecessary competing.

 the day all the do-one-thing-well libraries we developed are replaced with better libraries that do the same thing.
 At that point